-- Foldable for easy storage.
+- Foldable for easy storage in a tight space

-- Large wheels for simple maneuverability.
+- Large wheels for simple maneuverability even over rough ground

-The wheel baskets are hardy and come with a rubber coating to prevent sliding and scratching to your wheel wells.
-Since the baskets are rather generous, it can accommodate wider set models — up to 42.5 inches between the outside of the tires.
-Also, the safety bar prevents tires from slipping and gives extra support to the wheel.
+The wheel baskets on the T 5305 lawn mower lift are very substantial and come with a rubber coating to prevent the mower sliding around causing instability and also potential damage to the wheels.
+Since the baskets are pretty generous, it can accommodate reasonably wide set models of mower, including some commercial riding mowers — up to 42.5 inches (1.08 m).

 Since this is a hydraulic model, it glides up and down with ease.
 It uses a metal foot pedal instead of a rubber one, so be careful not to slip while applying pressure on it.
 A few pumps, and you’ll be in business.

 This lift also has a handle for convenient maneuvering into place.
 The locking mechanisms are strong and keep the lift in place while you work underneath it.
-The one downside is the smaller wheels, which can make it harder to pilot into place under your mower.
+The one downside is the smaller wheels, which can make it harder to initially pilot into place under your mower.

-- Solid steel construction.
+- Solid steel construction materials.

-- Rubber-padded platforms prevent scratching.
+- Rubber-padded platform prevents scratching.

 - Hydraulic system for easy lifting.

-This lets you move the lift more easily while being able to work on heavier models of lawn mowers.
-Even so, still trust that it’s stable enough for support.
+This lets you move the lift more easily while still being able to work on heavier models of lawnmowers without worrying that it’s stable enough for support.

 The safety lock ensures that the equipment won’t slip or collapse while you’re working underneath.
 It’s always recommended to check and retighten the safety locks before using, of course.
-All of the parts come unassembled, so you’ll need to put this puzzle together yourself.
+All the parts come unassembled, so you’ll need to put this puzzle together yourself.
 It’s fairly simple to manage if you have a few simple tools, like an adjustable wrench.

 - Safety lock for peace of mind.

-- Rubberized foot pedal to prevent slippage.
+- Rubberized foot activated pump to prevent slippage.